site-78/legal-codex/docs/Title II. Foundation Structure/II. Foundation Administration.md

 # §4.
 The Facility Director

-A. The Facility Director shall act as one of the primary representatives and coordinators of Foundation administration.
+A. The Site Director shall act as one of the primary representatives and coordinators of Foundation administration.

-B. The Facility Director and their term shall be regulated by The Administrator, Vice Administrator, and the O5 Council.
+B. The Site Director and their term shall be regulated by The Administrator, Evil Administrator, and the O5 Council.

-C. The Facility Director and their powers shall be regulated by The Administrator, Vice Administrator, and the O5 Council.
+C. The Site Director and their powers shall be regulated by The Administrator, Evil Administrator, and the O5 Council.

 ---